Asian chopped salad is a flavor fortified with tamari dressing, 5-spice roasted almonds, and roasted coconut for a tantalizing plant-based salad.

 - 2 cups thinly sliced or chopped cabbage

-- 1 red chili thinly sliced red chili pepper (you can substitute ¼ cup diced red pepper for less heat)
+- 1 red chili thinly sliced red Thai chili pepper (you can substitute ¼ cup diced red pepper)

 - ¼ cup fresh mint, finely chopped

-- ¼ cup fresh coriander (cilantro), finely chopped
+- ¼ cup fresh cilantro (coriander), finely chopped

 - ¼ cup scallions, thinly sliced (about 2 scallions)